Skip to main content

 Before starting:

-• InfluxDB HTTP API port (8086) must be accessible from the host running the Collector
+• InfluxDB's HTTP API port (8086) must be reachable from the host running the Collector.

 What You'll Monitor